Stowe Gardens: 1690s to 1740s

 In the 1690s, Stowe had a modest early Baroque parterre garden, but it has not survived, as it was altered and adapted as the gardens were progressively remodelled.
 Within a relatively short time, Stowe became widely renowned for its magnificent gardens created by Lord Cobham.
 Created in three main phases, the gardens at Stowe show the development of garden design in 18th-century England.
 They are also the only gardens where Charles Bridgeman, William Kent, and Capability Brown all made significant contributions to the character and design.

-From 1711 to c.1735 Charles Bridgeman was the garden designer, whilst John Vanbrugh was the architect from c.1720 until his death in 1726.
-They designed an English Baroque park, inspired by the work of London, Wise and Switzer.
-After Vanbrugh's death James Gibbs took over as architect in September 1726.
+From 1711 to 1735, Charles Bridgeman was the garden designer, whilst John Vanbrugh was the architect from 1720 until his death in 1726.
+They designed an English Baroque park, inspired by the work of George London, Henry Wise and Stephen Switzer.
+After Vanbrugh's death in 1726, James Gibbs took over as garden architect.
 He also worked in the English Baroque style.
 Bridgeman was notable for the use of canalised water at Stowe.

-In 1731 William Kent was appointed to work with Bridgeman, whose last designs are dated 1735.
+In 1731, William Kent was appointed to work with Bridgeman, whose last designs are dated 1735.
 After Bridgeman, Kent took over as the garden designer.
 Kent had already created the noted garden at Rousham House, and he and Gibbs built temples, bridges, and other garden structures, creating a less formal style of garden.
 Kent's masterpiece at Stowe is the innovative Elysian Fields, which were "laid out on the latest principles of following natural lines and contours".
 With its Temple of Ancient Virtue that looks across to his Temple of British Worthies, Kent's architectural work was in the newly fashionable Palladian style.

 In March 1741, Capability Brown was appointed head gardener and he lived in the East Boycott Pavilion.
 He had first been employed at Stowe in 1740, to support work on the water schemes on site.
 Brown worked with Gibbs until 1749 and with Kent until the latter's death in 1748.
 Brown departed in the autumn of 1751 to start his independent career as a garden designer.
 At that time, Bridgeman's octagonal pond and 11 acre lake were extended and given a "naturalistic" shape.
 A Palladian bridge was added in 1744, probably to Gibbs's design.
 Brown also reputedly contrived a Grecian Valley which, despite its name, was an abstract composition of landform and woodland.
 He also developed the Hawkwell Field, with Gibbs's most notable building, the Gothic Temple, within.
-The Temple is one of the properties leased from the National Trust by The Landmark Trust, who maintain it as a holiday home.
-As Loudon remarked in 1831, "nature has done little or nothing; man a great deal, and time has improved his labours".
+The Temple is one of the properties leased from the National Trust by the Landmark Trust, who maintain it as a holiday home.
+As John Claudius Loudon remarked in 1831, "nature has done little or nothing; man a great deal, and time has improved his labours".